Superlab, London Metropolitan University

 London Metropolitan University, came in to existence in 2002, with the merger of the University of North London and the London Guildhall University.
 In 2006, London Metropolitan University invested more than £30 million developing a state-of-the-art Science Centre.
 The ‘Superlab’ as it became known, offers exceptional teaching and research facilities and remains the largest and most advanced science teaching facility in Europe.

-"The Wyrestorm network HD offers a superb, flexible and scaleable solution which is incredibly simple to install and operate.
+"The network HD solution provided by POLAR offers a superb, flexible and scaleable solution which is incredibly simple to install and operate.
 The installation at the Superlab amply demonstrates that there is no requirement for special cabling - it operates on standard Cat 5 and its scaleability means that there is no inherent ‘waste’ of inputs or outputs as may be the case using a traditional matrix system."

 1. The Objective